application process, cost and stipends

 APPLY HERE FOR THE WRITER'S HOTEL writers conference 2018, June 6-12: NYC

-::Faculty for TWH 2018 includes Naomi Shihab Nye, Marion Winik, Elyssa East, Scott Wolven and Shanna McNair, with more faculty TBA.::
+::Faculty for TWH 2018 includes Naomi Shihab Nye, Marie Howe, Marion Winik, Elyssa East, Scott Wolven and Shanna McNair, with more faculty TBA.::

 The application writing sample must be the first pages of a current target manuscript.
 A target manuscript is a writer's present writing project--the manuscript that the writer will bring to NYC and present to agents or editors.
 In the application process, we carefully review the first 5000 words (prose) or the first 15 poems of this target manuscript (up to 15 poems, 15 pages max).
 If we move forward with an application, the writer will be contacted for a brief phone interview.
 During the interview, the writer will have the chance to discuss their writing and writing goals, and we will offer feedback on those first pages.
 We notify about acceptance following the interview.

 We process our applications as quickly as possible.
 If we feel that a writer is a good fit for TWH, we will work through the acceptance materials quickly so that we can get started on the editing and feedback process.
 The fee for our 2018 conference is $3,000 and includes the pre-conference team reading and NYC in-town events.
 Early acceptance not only reserves a writer's spot at an intimate conference, it means writers will have ample time to revise before the NYC pitch meetings.

 In order to be eligible for TWH 2018, writers should be working on an unpublished target manuscript.
 This manuscript can be a work-in-progress or it can be full-length draft.
 Writers should have at least 30-50 finished, polished pages by June, 2018, so that prose writers may pitch the manuscript to agents and poets can discuss their project with an editor.